1. What are the suspicion-based indicators?

 - The household can select a protective payee.
 If the protective payee meets the payee criteria, and passes a screening test, they are allowed to become the payee.

 - If the household cannot name a payee, DCF will assist in naming a payee.
-DCF employees will never be a payee for a household.
+DCF employees will never serve as payee for a household.

 11. Who provides substance abuse treatment for those testing positive?

-- DCF contracts with the Kansas Department for Aging and Disability Services, who provide case management for those identified with substance abuse disorders.
+- DCF contracts for service to provide case management for those identified with substance abuse disorders.

 12. Who provides job skills training?